 So you wanna open a brewery?
 We don’t blame you!
-Breweries are becoming the center of communities.
+Breweries are becoming the centre of communities.
 They bring people together for the brilliant beers, but they keep people coming for the connections they help create.

 We’ve seen many passionate brewers in our day, and they all want the same thing: to create delicious beer.
 But sometimes, brewers don’t always get to focus on the beer when they first get started.
 There are so many operational details they have to manage like inventory, staffing, tank maintenance, sales, and more.